 What it does best, however, is providing historical data to its users.

-Although not always accurate – since future tickets technically rely heavily on multiple factors – having this additional information can be useful if you are definite about your plans and only trying to figure out if waiting for a day or two can save a few dollars.
+Although not consistently accurate – since future tickets technically rely heavily on multiple factors – having this additional information can be helpful if you are definite about your plans and only trying to figure out if waiting for a day or two can save a few dollars.

 Lastly, you can set up Kayak to send email alerts on specific flights you’re eyeing to purchase.